 Travel to incomparable Yellowstone National Park, America's largest nature reserve, which contains more than 10,000 geysers and hot springs.
-Drive along the Grand Loop Road to Artist Point with magnificent views of 'The Grand Canyon of Yellowstone National Park' and the stupendous Lower Falls, nearly twice the height of Niagara Falls.
+Drive along the Grand Loop Road to Artist Point with magnificent views of Yellowstone Canyon and the stupendous Lower Falls, twice the height of Niagara Falls.

 Today, explore America's first National Park further by returning to the geyser basins with bubbling mud pots and the regular "blow" of Old Faithful at the Upper Geyser Basin.
 In addition to the superb mountain scenery, the park is one of the world's principle wildlife preserves and a photographer's paradise.

 Head to the Grand Tetons.
 With saw-toothed, 13,770 feet high ridges crested with snow most of the year, it's one of America's last preserves of wild solitude.
 Arrive in the Wild West town of Jackson which with its wooden sidewalks and saloons with bat-wing doors, is just like a living film set!
 In the evening there's an optional barbecue cookout and Wild West show.

 The day is free in Jackson to explore the shops and museums of historic downtown.Maybe join a scenic trip down the Snake River?
 Enjoy an 8-mile float trip that begins at Pritchard Creek and passes nesting areas of bald eagles and ospreys.
 Overnight in Alpine located on the banks of the Snake River.